p768lwy3/torecsys/README.md

 ## Documentation

-The complete documentation for ToR[e]cSys is avaiable via [ReadTheDocs website](https://torecsys.readthedocs.io/en/latest/). \
+The complete documentation for ToR[e]cSys is available via [ReadTheDocs website](https://torecsys.readthedocs.io/en/latest/). \
 Thank you for ReadTheDocs!
 You are the best!

 ## Implemented Models